tkoz0/flame-fractal-renderer/FLAME_JSON.md

 Every variation has a `"name"` which is a string for the name of the variation and a `"weight"` which is a floating point number.
 Some variations have additional parameters which may be optional or required.
+This section needs to be expanded.